Sally Yates

 Sally Quillian Yates (born Sally Caroline Quillian; August 20, 1960) is an American lawyer.
 From 2010 to 2015, she was United States Attorney for the Northern District of Georgia.
 In 2015, she was appointed United States Deputy Attorney General by President Barack Obama.
-Following the inauguration of President Donald Trump and the departure of Attorney General Loretta Lynch on January 20, 2017, Yates served as Acting Attorney General for 10 days.
+Following the inauguration of President Donald Trump and the departure of Attorney General Loretta Lynch at noon on January 20, 2017, Yates served as acting United States Attorney General for 10 days.

 Trump dismissed Yates for insubordination on January 30, after she instructed the Justice Department not to make legal arguments defending Executive Order 13769, which temporarily banned the admission of refugees and barred travel from certain Muslim-majority countries (later to include North Korea and Venezuela) on the grounds that terrorists were using the U.S. refugee resettlement program to enter the country.
 The ban was labeled as a "Muslim ban" by both Trump and his campaign's website.
 Rather than defend it, Yates stated the order was neither defensible in court nor consistent with the Constitution.
 Although large portions of the order were initially blocked by federal courts, the Supreme Court ultimately upheld a revised version.

 Following her dismissal, Yates returned to private practice.
 She was considered a candidate for Attorney General in the Biden administration.